Marsu4ever/Marsu4ever/README.md

 ## Hi there 👋

+I'm currently studying at Hive Helsinki (C and C++ school).
+This github contains my school projects.

+I'm aspiring to become a software developer, who also has an interest in exploring backend.

 <!--
 **Marsu4ever/Marsu4ever** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.